neilenns-projects/zse-training-academy/content/developing-s1/m1-welcome-to-zse/cruise-altitude-assignment/index.md

 ### Example 1

-A B738/L files a flight from KPDX to CYVR at **FL310**.
+A pilot files the following flight plan.
 What should you do?

+{{< fpe aid="QXE2346" typ="E75L" eq="L" dep="KPDX" dest="CYVR" spd="430" alt="310" rte="BTG J1 SEA PAE GRIZZ7" rmk="RMK/TCAS SIMBRIEF" >}}

 {{% details title="Show answer" closed="true" %}}

-The B738 is RVSM capable, however the [direction of flight between KPDX and CYVR is 339°](https://skyvector.com/?fpl=KPDX%20CYVR) so the cruise altitude should be even.
+The Embraer 175 is RVSM capable, however the [direction of flight between KPDX and CYVR is 339°](https://skyvector.com/?fpl=KPDX%20CYVR) so the cruise altitude should be even.

+{{< audio src="example1.mp3" >}}

-{{< pilot callsign="WJA123" >}}
+{{< pilot callsign="QXE2346" >}}
-Portland Ground, WestJet 123, requesting IFR to Vancouver.
+Portland Ground, Horizon Air 2346, requesting IFR to Vancouver.
 We have information delta.
 {{< /pilot >}}

 {{< controller callsign="Portland Ground" >}}
-WestJet 123, Portland Ground, your filed altitude of flight level 310 is unavailable.
+Horizon Air 2346, Portland Ground, your filed altitude of flight level 310 is unavailable.
 Would you like flight level 300 or 320?
 {{< /controller >}}

-{{< pilot callsign="WJA123" >}}
+{{< pilot callsign="QXE2346" >}}
 We'll take flight level 300.
 {{< /controller >}}